-It’s best to start early on a single day trip to Youghal – so much to do.
+It’s best to start early on a day trip to Youghal – so much to do.

 Arrive in Youghal at 10.00am – park at the large Car Park at Nealon’s Quay.
 Its time to stretch your legs, take a comfort break and have a nice refreshing cup of tea/coffee.
-We recommend you walk across the road and visit “Moby Dick’s” Bar, location and local headquarters of the 1954 John Huston film of the same name.
-Here you can browse through the wonderful collection of old photographs of the activities dating back to that time, while sipping your favoured tipple.
+We recommend that for this purpose you visit “Moby Dick’s” bar, location and local headquarters of the 1954 John Huston film of the same name.
+Its easy to locate this establishment – Its straight across the road from the newly erected Captain Ahab statue, he also of the 1954 film fame, you cant miss him.
+Here, at Moby Dick’s you can browse through the wonderful collection of old photographs of the activities dating back to that time and enjoy the unique hospitality, while sipping your favoured tipple.

 By now you are very hungry and getting a bit foot weary so we suggest you take yourself down the cobbled Church Street and facing you is The Red Store.
 The Red Store provides a very fine lunch to suit all tastes.
 Sit by the window and watch the world go by.